Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Most Recent Developments in Molecular Communications: A Survey-based Perspective

-The variety of topics in the above-related surveys introduces a joint appeal: Scenario awareness must be part of {MC} deployments and dynamically adapt to real-world environments; see, for instance, the channel dependency of adaptive threshold detectors in \cite[Eq.
-(17)]{gursoy2022towards}, adaptive coding strategies to reduce \ac{ISI} as in \cite[Sec.
-IV.C]{hofmann2023coding}, and the challenges to design high data-rate transmissions due to the non-stationary nature of {MC} noise, as discussed in \cite{huang2021signal}.
-A recent trend is that {NN} architectures are becoming relevant for applications in channel estimation, synchronization, detection, and related solutions such as localization and disease detection, as illustrated in \Cref{fig_trends}. {NNs} are primarily implemented external to the {MC} environment, as we discuss in \Cref{sec_communication}, although embedding the {NNs} within the {MC} pipeline is very appealing, as we consider later in \Cref{sec_bio_AI}.
-In the following sections, we provide an overview of the literature groundwork on {NN} architectures, {MC} environments, and comparative performance.
+\textbf{Summary Remarks:} The variety of topics in the above-related surveys introduces a joint appeal: Scenario awareness must be part of {MC} deployments and dynamically adapt to real-world environments; see, for instance, the channel-noise dependency on data \cite[Eqs.
+(73)-(76)]{jamali2019channel}, adaptive coding strategies to reduce \ac{ISI} as in \cite[Sec.
+IV.C]{hofmann2023coding}, and the challenges to design high data-rate transmissions due to the non-stationary nature of {MC} noise, as discussed in~\cite{huang2021signal}.
+A recent trend is that {NN} architectures are becoming relevant for channel estimation, synchronization, detection, and related tasks such as localization and disease detection, as illustrated in \Cref{fig_trends}. {NNs} are primarily implemented outside the {MC} environment with digital technologies (as we discuss in \Cref{sec_communication}), although embedding {NNs} within the {MC} pipeline is a very appealing topic in the literature (as we consider later in \Cref{sec_bio_AI}).